The Hidden Cost of Minimum Payments_ Why Your Credit Card Debt Never Ends

 When using a payoff calculator, start by entering your actual minimum payment to establish a baseline.
 Then incrementally increase the payment amount by $25, $50, or $100 to see how each adjustment affects your payoff date and total interest.
 This exercise often provides the motivation needed to find room in your budget for larger payments when you see that an extra $75 monthly can save you $2,000 and five years of payments.

 The most effective calculators also offer comparison features that display multiple payment scenarios side by side.
 You can instantly see that while minimum payments on a $5,000 balance cost $4,200 in interest over 15 years, doubling your payment saves $3,300 and gets you debt-free in under three years.
-These visual comparisons make the abstract concept of compound interest tangible and actionable.

-How AI Technology Revolutionizes Debt Management
+How Does AI Technology Revolutionize Debt Management?

 Traditional static calculators provide snapshots, but AI-powered solutions like Bon deliver dynamic, personalized strategies that adapt to your changing financial situation.
 While conventional payoff calculators require manual updates and don't account for spending patterns, payment history, or upcoming financial changes, AI assistants analyze your complete financial picture to recommend optimal payment strategies across all your credit cards simultaneously.

-The integration of all your credit cards into a single platform provides visibility that standalone calculators can’t match.
-Bon enables one-tap payments across multiple cards while its AI analyzes which debts to prioritize for maximum interest savings.
+Bon's CredGPT AI assistant goes beyond simple calculations by tracking your credit card due dates, balances, and spending patterns to provide personalized debt optimization recommendations.
+The integration of all your credit cards into a single platform provides visibility that standalone calculators can't match.
 Users who consistently follow AI-optimized payment recommendations typically reduce their debt payoff timeline by 30-40% compared to making minimum payments, translating to thousands of dollars in interest savings.
+Once you're debt-free, redirect that energy toward building credit and saving more money.

-Real-World Impact: Breaking Free From Minimum Payments
+What Is the Real-World Impact of Breaking Free From Minimum Payments?

-The difference between minimum payments and strategic debt payoff extends far beyond dollars and timelines—it fundamentally changes your financial trajectory.
+The difference between minimum payments and strategic debt payoff extends far beyond dollars and timelines -- it fundamentally changes your financial trajectory.
 Consider someone carrying $8,000 in credit card debt across three cards.
 Minimum payments keep them trapped for 18+ years while accumulating $7,000+ in interest charges.
-That’s $7,000 that could have funded retirement savings, a home down payment, or educational investments.
+That's $7,000 that could have funded retirement savings, a home down payment, or educational investments.

 By contrast, committing to aggressive debt payoff through increased monthly payments or AI-optimized strategies compresses that timeline to 2-3 years with interest costs under $1,500.
 The $5,500+ savings represents real money that can immediately redirect toward wealth-building activities.
 More importantly, becoming debt-free years earlier means your income can fuel savings and investments during your peak earning years rather than servicing old credit card debt.